-- NOTICE: EMMs can be removed and installed without shutting down the enclosure.
+NOTICE: EMMs can be removed and installed without shutting down the enclosure.
 However, removing an EMM while data traffic is occurring that involves that EMM could cause data loss and is not recommended.
 Replacing or reinserting an EMM that is connected to a host will cause the host to lose communication with the enclosure and will require a reboot of the host server.
-For more information, see "Troubleshooting a Loss of Communication Condition." - NOTICE: To prevent damage to your enclosure, you should wear a wrist grounding strap while performing the following procedures.
-See your Product Information Guide for safety information.
+For more information, see "Troubleshooting a Loss of Communication Condition" on page 43.

+NOTICE: To prevent damage to your enclosure, you should wear a wrist grounding strap while performing the following procedures.
+See the safety information that is provided with your system.